India and socialism - 3

 Most of the leftists (socialists as well as communists) I have talked to keep on harping on how globalization is bad for India.
 They cite statistics that seemingly suggest that we have done worse in the period between 1991 to 2005 to uplift our fellow human beings.
 I will explore various aspects of their complaints in these series of posts regarding India and socialism.
 Maybe they are correct, may be not.
 But I believe that eventually we will find that most of the leftists miss out on the big picture while concentrating on minor details.
 Letists or the "jholawalas" carry their concern for poor on their sleeves.
 Beware of the power of people who deem themselves to be morally superior than others!
 They are the ones that unknowingly cause the maximum damage to the society without remorse.
 They never apologize because according to them they never had bad intentions in their heart.
 Their policies might fail but they always think of poor.
 If people who are not leftists make policy mistakes, they are the worst scum on the earth.
 This is because they always worked for the imperialists, the capitalists, or anybody else whom the leftists hate more.

-Here is a link to the World Bank profile of India updated in July 2005.
+World Bank profile of India updated in July 2005.
 This document on the web indicates the improvement in the social indicators of Indian society.

 • Average life expectancy at birth